Measter/NanoRL/readme.md

 ## License

-As the TWI and delay_microseconds implementations are based on the Arduino library, I'm using the same license as that does: LGPL 2.1.
+As the TWI and delay_microseconds implementations are based on the Arduino library those files are specifically licensed under LGPL 2.1.